It all started the morning of my 35th birthday. I woke up and thought to myself– what if this is my life 10 years from now?

 I got comfortable being alone and lonely.

 I discovered stillness.
-(It is possible to quiet the racing thoughts in my head.)
+(It is possible to quiet the racing thoughts in your head.)

 I challenged the shoulds, have-tos and defense mechanisms that I had unknowingly brought from childhood into my now.
 Things like numbing out with food when faced with uncomfortable feelings.
 Looking for the answers to what I wanted to do from someone else instead of myself.